 Are you wondering what to buy a new mom for herself?
 The best gifts for a new mom are not for the baby and are things she wouldn’t think to ask for.
-As a relatively new mom who remembers the postpartum period far too vividly, I’ve compiled this ultimate list of the best gifts for a new mom.
-Whether you’re looking for a shower gift, a present to drop by after baby is born, or just a way to help, you’ll find all the answers you need here.
-Are you a partner looking to buy a gift for your wife after giving birth?
-Check out our list of gifts for a new mom from husband or partner!
+As a relatively new mom who remembers the postpartum period far too vividly, I’ve compiled this ultimate list of the best gifts for a new mom!

-- Self Care Gifts – items that will help a stressed and exhausted new mom feel a little more loved and pampered.
-Learn more here about self care for new moms!
+- Comfort Gifts – Goodies that will help a stressed and exhausted new mom feel a little more loved, cozy, and pampered.
+Learn more here about self-care for new moms!

-- Postpartum Support – gifts to help mom’s physical recovery
+- Postpartum Support – Gifts to help mom’s physical recovery after childbirth.

-- Time Saving Gifts – products and services that will save the busy new mom time and energy
+- Time-Saving Gifts and Memberships – Products, subscriptions, and services that will save the busy new mom time and energy.

-- Gifts that Cost You Time, Not Money – ways to support a new mom without having to shell out dollars you don’t have
+- Gifts that Cost You Time, Not Money – Ways to support a new mom without having to shell out money you don’t have.

-Through these 5 types of gift suggestions, we’ll provide ideas for all types of situations, such as the following:
+By using these categories (and more!), we’ll provide you with ideas for all types of situations, such as the following: